Tarotar30127/cs312/project-branch-and-bound/branch-and-bound-project-report.md

 ### Design Experience

 *I talked to Kyle Mak and Collin V about stretch 2.
-We read the instructions *
+We read the instructions and talked about how we were going to implement the priority queue.
+We talked about using the lower bound as the priority key and creating a metric that balances low cost with high depth to encourage reaching leaf nodes quickly while favoring good paths.
+This approach effectively combines the ability to prune bad branches with the speed of finding valid solutions early to update your Best So Far BSSF score.*

 ### Selected PQ Key